GoTables-DB/gt-server/README.md

 # GoTables server

-GoTables is an open-source database management system written in Go released inder the MIT license.
-It allows interaction with the server using SQL and the GoTables query language.
+GoTables is an open-source database management system written in Go released under the MIT license.
+It allows interaction with the server using SQL or the GoTables query language.
 You can learn how to use GoTables [here](https://docs.gotables.link/getting-started).

 ## Installation